 - We demand that ruthless war be waged against those who work to the injury of the common welfare.
 Traitors, usurers, profiteers, etc., are to be punished with death, regardless of creed or race.

 Socialists hate the rich; they hate Jews and moneylenders, yet they earn lots of money on high-interest deposits.
-They are hypocrites all, and the biggest thieves on the planet.
+They are hypocrites all and the biggest thieves on the planet.
 Along the way, their schools have sucked many good people in too.
-Many conservatives were taught in college that usury is evil, as Tucker Carlson showed us last week.
+Colleges taught many conservatives that usury is evil, as Tucker Carlson showed us last week.